styler00dollar/Colab-edge-connect/README.md

 ### Info about fork:
 - It's pretty alpha and not very flexible, but works.
 - Testing/Training in Colab possible, but currently primarily changes in repo files.
-Colab is a bit outdated.
 - [Differentiable Augmentation](https://github.com/mit-han-lab/data-efficient-gans).
 - Added file for list generation.
 - Added tensorboardX.